soligen2010/dspmeterv1/README.md

 functionality is now encapsulated in classes.
 I personally find this type of code structure and organization easier to work with.

 ### Thread Safety
+Note: I had to put the ADC reads back into the I2C Interrupt routine because of a limitation in the Arduino Wire library.
+Things seem to work well, even though spending a full millisecond in the interrupt is generally not recommended.

-There were thread safety issues between the main loop and the I2C interrupt routines.
-Most notably certain I2C commands could take over the ADC at the same time the main loop was doing a FFT. sample, which could disrupt the FFT sample.
-I changed this so that
+There were thread safety issues between the main loop and the I2C interrupt routines.  ~~Most notably certain I2C commands could take over the ADC at the same time the main loop was doing a FFT sample, which could disrupt the FFT sample.~~ I changed this so that
 - Used volatile variables and disabled interrupts where appropriate when updating variables used in the ISR.
-- The I2C function no longer reads the ADC - all the values needed are now read in the main loop, so use the most recent value.
+- ~~The I2C function no longer reads the ADC - all the values needed are now read in the main loop.~~

 ### Power & SWR Meter
 The Power and SWR meter code is not Dr. Lee's.
 This version allows calibration of the power by changing values in PowerSwrCalibration.h.
 Each band can be individually calibrated.